Site Content

 U.S. Tax Requirements for Foreign Visitors

-Foreign visitors to Wake Forest University may be subject to income tax on any payments they receive while at the University.
-A Foreign National Information Form is required for all payments to Foreign Nationals who have entered the United States.
-These payments may include:
+Foreign visitors to Wake Forest University may be subject to income tax on any payments or other benefits that they receive while at the University.
+A Foreign National Information Form (PDF) is required for all Foreign Nationals who visit Wake Forest University.
+Payments which may be taxable include:

 • Employee wages